ryan910707/NTHU_PP_2024/hw3/report.md

----
-title: PP2024 HW3

----

 # PP2024 HW3
 113062574 葛奕宣

 ## Implementation
 1. Which algorithm do you choose in hw3-1?
-Basic Floyd-warshall
+Basic Floyd-warshall, which contains three for loop that iterate through every matrix in k rounds.
+I parallel the second for loop calculation using openmp.
 3. How do you divide your data in hw3-2, hw3-3?
 Since my block_size is 78 and threads per block is (26,26).
 So one thread is responsible for 9 data, each data in distance of 1/3*block_size.
 Eg. Thread(0,0) is responsible for: (0,0), (0,1/3*blocksize), (0, 2*1/3*blocksize), (1/3*blocksize, 0), (1/3*blocksize, 1/3*blocksize), (1/3*blocksize, 2*1/3*blocksize)…… total 9 data.
+The distance is for simplicity in coding and the reason why not using full thread per block(32x32) is because 32 cannot divide 78, which may cause additional warp divergence.
+So I choose the biggest number that can divide 78 -- 26.
-In 3-3, I let each GPU do half of the block in phase 3, upper half and lower half
+In 3-3, I let each GPU do half of the block in phase 3, upper half and lower half.
+The data is still fully copied in each gpu.
+But calculation is parallelized with additional communication for exchanging half data.
 5. What’s your configuration in hw3-2, hw3-3?
 And why? (e.g. blocking factor, #blocks, #threads) I choose B(block_size) as 78, threads per block as (26*26). #block is V after padding divided by block_size.
 The reason for 78 is to utilize the space of share memory.
-Total shared memory is 49152, we need 2 matrix in phase 2, 3.
+Total shared memory is 49152, we need only 2 matrix in phase 2, 3.
 So, it is sqrt(49152/4/2).
 Max block_size is 78.
 And the thread size limit is 1024.
 So I choose 26, 1/3 of 78.
 I’ve tested (78,15) thread size, where each thread is responsible for only 6 data.
 But the result is worse
 7. How do you implement the communication in hw3-3?
 Because each gpu do half of the blocks in phase 3.
 I need to copy the calculated result after half of the total round is finished.
 Otherwise, the calculation in phase 1 will be wrong since the data isn’t the newest.
 So, I copy the data back to host and copy the data back to device.
 The ideal method is to copy from device to device.
-But I got a worse result
+But I got a worse result.
 9. Briefly describe your implementations in diagrams, figures or sentences.
 * 3-1: OpenMP Parallelization
     - **Approach**: The normal Floyd-Warshall algorithm is implemented.